krcmehmet/Python-xApps/README.md

 #  ITU-ML5G-PS-014: Build-a-thon(PoC) - Team "AUTOMATO"
-This repo contains our submission for ITU-ML5G-PS-014: Build-a-thon(PoC) Network resource allocation for emergency management based on closed loop analysis
+This repo contains our submission for ITU-ML5G-PS-014: Build-a-thon(PoC) Network resource allocation for emergency management based on closed loop analysis.
+This ITU AI Challenge 2021.

 # Python xApps
 Python codes  for RIC xApp for prediction and decision.